folio-org/okapi/doc/guide.md

 which is our test data, with a "Hello" prepended to it.

-That is enough about the sample module.
-Go back to the window where you left it running, and kill it with a Ctrl-C. It should not have produced any output after the initial messages.
+That is enough about the okpai-test-module for now.
+Go back to the window where you left it running, and kill it with a `Ctrl-C` command.
+It should not have produced any output after the initial messages.

 #### Okapi-test-header-module